Boat Encampment

-Boat Encampment is a ghost town in the East Kootenay region of southeastern British Columbia.
+Boat Encampment is a ghost town in the East Kootenay region of southeastern British Columbia, Canada.
 The locality was at the tip of the Big Bend on the north shore of the Columbia River.
 The general vicinity, on the former Big Bend Highway, was by road about 151 km northwest of Golden and 159 km north of Revelstoke.

 Precise location

 The initial site was on a long woody point, but the appearance on maps has ranged from the west shore of the Canoe River to the former highway bridge about 1.5 mi southeast of the former mouth of the Wood River.
 The consensus places the initial location between the mouths of the Canoe and Wood rivers.
 After the highway was opened, the bridge location assumed the name and was chosen for viewing purposes as the site for the 1953 cairn and plaque.
 A fishing lodge opened in the vicinity.
 In 1943, the area was designated a National Historic Site of Canada.
 In 1973, the historic marker was relocated when the enlarged Kinbasket Lake formed the Mica Dam reservoir.
 In 2000, a memorial plaque was placed at a visitor site on the south shore of the Columbia.